reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 ### [Kaggle Competitions](https://www.kaggle.com/competitions)
 Participating in Kaggle competitions has numerous benefits:
 - there's a friendly community
-- there are *kernels* (code that others share and showcase) that can help you get started, both in Python and R
+- there are *kernels* (code that others share and you can copy and use, generally on the Kaggle website) that can help you get started, both in Python and R
 - you can work with others in a team
 - you become familiar with popular datasets